 The Electrifying Evolution of Train Railways: A Journey Through History

-The history of electrical train railways is a captivating tale of innovation, transformation, and progress.
+The history of electric train railways is a captivating tale of innovation, transformation, and progress.
 It's a story that spans over a century, from the earliest experiments with electric traction to the advanced high-speed electric trains we have today.
 Let's embark on a journey through time to explore the fascinating evolution of electric train railways.

 Early Experiments (19th Century)